gammasoft71/Examples_wxWidgets/src/CommonControls/StaticBitmap2/README.md

 # StaticBitmap2

-Shows how to create a StaticBitmap2 widget with wxStaticBitmap.
+Shows how to create a StaticBitmap widget with wxStaticBitmap.

 ## Source